fspot/df_explorer/README.md

-# df_explorer
+# tb_explorer

-Minimalist webapp to visualize your dataframes.
+Minimalist webapp to visualize your tracebacks.
 You can :
-- upload your dataframes (feather dump format) to it
+- upload your tracebacks (using joblib.dump) to it
-- view the list of uploaded dataframes
+- view the list of uploaded tracebacks
-- explore them in a python shell
+- explore local variables in a python shell

 ## Installation

 ```
-$ pip install df-explorer
+$ pip install tb-explorer
 ```

 ## Usage

 ```
-$ dfexplorer -h
+$ tb-explorer -h
-DataFrame explorer
+Traceback explorer

 Usage:
   app.py [--storage STORAGE] [--port PORT]